 In a bipartisan vote, the U.S. House of Representatives on Friday approved a historic investment in the nation’s infrastructure.
 The Senate passed the infrastructure legislation in August, and the bill is set to be signed into law soon.

-The infrastructure plan is expected to add an average of 2 million jobs per year during the next decade.
+The infrastructure plan is expected to create approximately 800,000 jobs.
 Millwright work will be created through investments of $73 billion in electric-grid and power-generation infrastructure, $55 billion in water and wastewater infrastructure, and $25 billion in airports.

 In many sectors, the infrastructure plan will make the largest investments in history or in decades.
 The plan will:

 - Make the single largest investment to modernize the country’s power grid;